microsoft/BotFramework-WebChat/HOOKS.md

 useLocalize(identifier: string) => string
 ```

 This function will return a localized string represented by the identifier.
-It honor the language settings from `useLanguage` hook.
+It honors the language settings from `useLanguage` hook.

 To modify this value, change the props passed to Web Chat.